dottjt/plastic/chapters/02-work.md

 "Like, let's say we were trapped down here and we only had five minutes to live before the building collapsed and crushed us.
 What would you do?"

 Her question made me anxious.
 It felt a bit like having needles forced through my liver in an exercise of pre-marital self-care.
-Obviously, I wanted to fuck her, but there was no
+Obviously, I wanted to fuck her.
+In almost every single way possible.
+But if it were that easy then I probably wouldn't have any self-esteem issues.
+She dipped her finger in her mouth, ditzy with a coy gesture of .
+She didn't seem right.

 "I'd probably, uh..."